Brian Little: Darlington

 Darlington were bottom of the Football League in the Fourth Division.
-He was unable to prevent them from getting relegated to the Conference National but they were promoted back into the League at the first time of asking.
-1990–91 brought more success for Little and Darlington as they won the Fourth Division championship.
+He was unable to prevent them from getting relegated to the Conference but they were promoted back into the League at the first time of asking.
+1990–91 brought more success for Little and Darlington as they won the Fourth Division championship, and by this stage he was on the radar of bigger clubs looking to appoint a new manager.

 Leicester City

-By this time, bigger clubs were taking an interest in the 37-year-old Little and in June 1991 Leicester City appointed Little as their replacement for Gordon Lee.
-The Foxes had just avoided relegation to the Third Division for the first time in their history and Little was seen as the right man to turn the club's fortunes around.
+In June 1991, Leicester City appointed Little as their replacement for Gordon Lee.
+The Foxes had just avoided relegation to the Third and Little was chosen as the man to turn the club's fortunes around.
+They emerged as promotion contenders in his first season in charge at Filbert Street.

 At the end of 1991–92, Leicester came fourth in the Second Division and qualified for the promotion playoffs, the winners securing a place in the new Premier League.
 They overcame Cambridge United in the semi-finals and were drawn with Blackburn Rovers in the final.
 But their promotion hopes were dashed when Blackburn striker Mike Newell, a former Leicester player, scored a penalty which took the Lancashire side into the new league.
 At the end of the 1992–93 season, Leicester qualified for the playoffs again in the new Division One.
 They overcame Portsmouth in the semi-finals but in the final were 3–0 down shortly after half-time to Swindon Town.
 They fought back to bring the scoreline to 3–3, however Swindon scored a controversial late fourth goal from the penalty spot to progress to the Premier League.

 In 1993–94, however, Leicester won their third consecutive play-offs with a 2–1 win in the final against East Midlands rivals Derby County.
+This was Leicester's first win in a Wembley final after seven attempts, and took them back into the top flight after a seven-year absence.

-In November 1994 Little returned to Aston Villa to replace Ron Atkinson.
-Leicester's first Premier League season was a difficult one and they were relegated in second from bottom place, with just six league wins all season.
+In November 1994, following the dismissal of Aston Villa manager Ron Atkinson, Little was linked with a return to Villa Park as manager.
+Leicester, meanwhile, were struggling among the elite and they went on to be relegated in second from bottom place, with just six league wins all season.
+With Villa yet to appoint a successor to Atkinson, Little resigned as Leicester manager later that month.

 Earlier in the year, former Middlesbrough youth coach Little had been linked with a return to the Teesside club as manager following the departure of Lennie Lawrence, but the job went to Bryan Robson instead.